bitshares/docs.bitshares.org/source/bitshares/tutorials/pm-create-manual.rst

 **************

 Similar to :doc:`../user/privbta`, the feed can be also published by a arbitrary set of accounts.
-It is important to understand that in order to settle a prediction market, only **one price feed** is requried.
+If `minimum_feeds` is set to `1`, then in order to settle a prediction market, only **one price feed** is requried.
 Hence, anyone in the list of allowed settlers can settle the market and no consensus needs to be reached.
-Alternatively, if you want to settle a market only if several accounts can reach a consensus, a new resulution account can be created that uses :doc:`hierarchical multi-signature
+Alternatively, if you want to settle a market only if several accounts can reach a consensus, either set `minimum_feeds` to a bigger number, or a new resulution account can be created that uses :doc:`hierarchical multi-signature
 <../user/account-permissions>` similar to the `committee-account`.